 In this part, we evaluate the performance of compressing d-gaps and TF sequences of posting lists.
 To save space, our Group-AFOR, Group-Simple and Group-PFD algorithms will be simplified as G-AFOR, G-SIM and G-PFD respectively in the following tables.
 We first present the results on GOV2 and ClueWeb09B datasets in Table V and Table VI, and then present the results on Wikipedia and Twitter datasets in Table VII.
 For all tables, we organize the results of algorithms by four categories.
 Note that we consider Group-Scheme as bit-aligned since it originates from the idea of Elias Gamma.

-Table V. Comparison of decoding/encoding speed on GOV2 and ClueWeb09B (mis).
+Table VI.
+Comparison of decoding/encoding speed on GOV2 and ClueWeb09B (mis).